stevent-team/favicon-scout/README.md

 Run `yarn` to install dependencies.
 Run `yarn dev` to watch for changes and rerun.

 Run `yarn build` to build to `/dist/index.js`.

+## Contributing

+If you have any feedback or find a website that favicon scout can't correctly find the favicon for, [create an issue](https://github.com/stevent-team/favicon-scout/issues/new/choose).
+Contributions are welcome.

+This library uses [changesets](https://github.com/changesets/changesets).
+If the changes you've made would constitute a version bump, run `yarn changeset` and follow the prompts to document the changes you've made.
+Changesets are consumed on releases, and used to generate a changelog and bump version number.

+## License

+Created by Stevent (2022) and licensed under MIT